-Money is laundered to disguise where it came from and is usually done to make it seem like the proceeds of crime came from a legal source.
+Money is laundered to disguise where it came from.
+It is usually done to make the proceeds of crime look as if they came from a legal source.

 How money transfer scams work

-Often the fraudsters target people on low incomes, such as students or people who have their details listed on recruitment websites or in chat rooms.
+Often the fraudsters target people on low incomes such as students, or people who have their details listed on recruitment websites or in chat rooms.

-All you have to do is receive a payment into your bank account, take it out as cash and then send it abroad using a money transfer service or other means.
+All you must do is receive a payment into your bank account, take it out as cash and then send it abroad using a money transfer service or other means.